redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Using RediSearch for this type of application provides these benefits:

-- Search index is only populated when needed
+- Search index is only populated when needed.
-- Only a small portion (for example, 2%) of users are actually active
+- Only a small portion (for example, 2%) of users are actually active.
-- Users are only active for a comparatively short period of time
+- Users are only active for a comparatively short period of time.
-- Small number of documents indexed and so very cost effective in comparison to a persistent search index
+- Small number of documents indexed and so very cost effective in comparison to a persistent search index.

 **Real-time inventory (retail)**